mcolebrook/code-con/README.md

 ### Mac

 > Note: we are considering that you cloned the project in `\tmp`.
-If not, please change the directory accordingly:
+If not, please change the directory accordingly.

 ```
 $ xhost +